11ume/wezi/README.md

 <br>

-> **why?** Wizi is small but powerful, you can create robust http servers like a polar bear, is really impressive and easy to learn.
+> **why?** Wizi is small but powerful, focused on the YAGNI principle **You aren't gonna need it**, each part of his code is modular and useful, simple and easy to understand, you can create robust http servers like a polar bear.

 <br>